 - PhD, University of Colorado at Boulder

-I teach a wide range of literature courses that support the BA program in English at MTU.
-These include Introduction to Literature, Gender and Culture, Literary Criticism and Theory, Shakespeare, the Senior Seminar, Studies in Form (tragedy/drama), Studies in the Novel, British Literature, Major Authors, Literature and the Environment, Literature Across Borders, and Science Fiction.
+Undergraduate Teaching: I teach a wide range of literature courses that support the BA program in English at MTU.
+These include Introduction to Literature, Gender and Culture, Literary Criticism and Theory, Shakespeare, Studies in Drama, Studies in the Novel, Literature and the Environment, Literature Across Borders, and Science Fiction.

 - Shelley's Radical Stages:Performance and Cultural Memory in the Post-Napoleonic Era.
 Routledge, 2016 Read More